 Buy to Let Mortgage Best Buys

-Whether you’re an experienced landlord, or a first time buyer looking to get a foothold on the buy to let property ladder; you might have noticed that the buy to let property market has shrunk considerably over the last few years.
+Whether you’re an experienced landlord or a first time buyer looking to get a foothold on the buy to let property ladder, you might have noticed that the buy to let property market has shrunk considerably over the last few years.
 However, if you know where to look there is still plenty of lenders and great deals to be had on your buy to let mortgage needs

 Research the market

 The first cause of action you should take when looking to find your perfect buy to let mortgage deal is to research the market.
-Ensure that you are familiar with all of the costs associated with purchasing a buy to let mortgage and the typical price you might expect to be paying.
+Ensure that you are familiar with all of the costs associated with purchasing a buy to let mortgage and the typical price you might expect to pay.
 The more you know about the market, the more likely you will be able to pick out a good deal when you see one.

 Familiarise yourself with the 2017 changes

 There have been many changes to the tax rules and regulations regarding the buy to let market.